 - Incomplete or not up to date employee information

-You must ensure that every employee has a complete and up to personal data which includes details about their role, but even more importantly, basic personal information such as contact number, emergency contact, address etc.
+You must ensure that every employee has complete and up to date personal data which includes details about their role, but even more importantly, basic personal information such as a contact number, emergency contact, address etc.